 Aaron Caycedo-Kimura was in a creative rut.
 That’s when the INFJoe cartoon series was born.
 His book, Text, Don’t Call: An Illustrated Guide to the Introverted Life, is the long-awaited collection of those cartoons.
 The book comes out today and features 115 illustrations, including fan favorites plus 43 brand new ones.

-Aaron hopes his book will encourage and validate introverts, as well as make them laugh.
+Aaron is an INFJ and hopes his book will encourage and validate introverts, as well as make them laugh.
 “I want as many introverts as possible to know that they are not alone and that introversion is not a defect, but rather a matter of natural wiring,” he tells me.
 For extroverted readers, the goal is to help them better understand and relate to the introverts in their lives.

 Here’s a peek at some of Aaron’s cartoons:

 Aaron draws inspiration from his own quiet life as well as the experiences of other introverts.
 And, “some were just crazy things I dreamt up,” he says.
 Family members, friends, and Aaron himself appear in the book, either as caricatures or as the inspirations behind the illustrations.

 The name “INFJoe” refers to Aaron’s Myers-Briggs personality type.
 Growing up as an INFJ — the rarest of the 16 types, and one that is often misunderstood — was very difficult for him.
 “With these cartoons, I want to encourage others like me who may feel odd or out of place,” he explains.